tailscale-dev/vscode-tailscale/README.md

 When you start a local server from VS Code, Tailscale will ask if you'd like to share that port over the internet with Funnel.

-You can turn this off in your vscode settings via the `tailscale.portDiscovery` option.
+This functionality can be disabled using the `tailscale.portDiscovery.enabled` option.

 ## How Funnel works